timklapdor/farmers-connect/readme.md

 To access the **Sign Up** Pages click on Sign Up or Log In on the home page.
 This process is made up of three pages - using the **Buttons at the bottom of each page** to get to the next.
 Last links back to the Home Page.

+The search icon on every page is clickable and send you to the **Search Results** screen.